signalfx/integrations/metricproxy/README.md

 **Graphite options**

 For incoming carbon (Graphite) data only, the proxy supports transforming long dot-delimited metric names into metrics and dimensions for transmission to SignalFx.
 For details on how to use these options, see https://github.com/signalfx/metricproxy/blob/master/README.md#graphite-options.
+For carbon listeners we support either TCP or UDP with the default being TCP.
+For more information see https://github.com/signalfx/metricproxy/blob/master/README.md#carbon-for-read.

 ##### ForwardTo